algolia/algoliasearch-helper-flutter/insights/README.md

 ### Documentation

-For more information on how to use Algolia Insights with Dart, see the [official documentation](https://www.algolia.com/doc/guides/building-search-ui/going-further/send-insights-events/flutter/).
+For more information on how to use Algolia Insights with Flutter, see the [official documentation](https://www.algolia.com/doc/guides/building-search-ui/going-further/send-insights-events/flutter/).

 ### Contributions